frank-nguyen-vd/online-shopping-cart/README.md

     -   [ ] Create a model with fields userId, totalPrice, items where items is an array of {productId, quantity, subTotal}
     -   [ ] Create a repository with methods find, update, create
-    -   [ ] Create a controller with methods addItem, removeItem, updateItem
+    -   [ ] Create a controller with methods addItem.
+Adding non-positive quantity of an item to the cart will delete the item.
+To reduce the quantity of an item X, we first remove the item X from the cart then add the item X with new quantity to the cart
     -   [ ] Create a router to route endpoints to handlers

 -   [ ] Create endpoints Carts